Monday, July 27, 2020

 Magic

 The magic system was very different: it was a point based system, were you spent astral points to power your spells.
 A mage started out with 30 astral points.
 You could cast any spell as often as you liked (as you can now in 5e with memorized spells) and had points left.
 Some spells scaled in effect depending on how many points you put into them.
-There were no spells to learn - as a magician you knew them all, Elves a subset.
+There were no spells to learn - as a magician you knew them all, Elves knew a subset.

-After all, originally only few spells were available.
+Originally only few spells were available.
 These were takes on light, charm person, mage armor, knock, arcane lock, hold person, polymorph, detect thoughts, cure wounds, invisibility, single target fear and a single target damage spell that directly converted invested astral points into damage.
 Notably absent are battlefield control or area damage spells like fireball.
 You also had to recite a silly name and rhyme from memory to cast the spell successfully.
 I retrospect I am a bit baffled about arcane lock and the absence of detect magic on this super short list.

 Core Mechanic